 “I-I can’t leave you guys out here!” you cry, wiping your tears and holding his face in your hands, tapping his cheek to keep him awake.
 “Sicheng, please.”

 “It’s too late for us.
 Just go,” he coughs and lets his eyes close.
 His breathing slows down and you shake him a little to try to keep him awake.
-You wrap your arms around his shoulder and cry as you hug him.
+You wrap your arms around his shoulders and cry as you hug him.
 He wheezes a few times before his body goes completely limp in your arms.

 “Sicheng?” he stays silent and you shake him once more.
 “No, no, no, oh god,” you cry and let go of him.
 You stand and back away, looking around into the darkness with wide, teary eyes.
-You look at the bodies of your closest friends as reality finally sets in.
+You look at the bodies of your closest friends as reality finally set in.
 You back out of the clearing quickly before turning and running.
 You run through the rusted cemetery gates, down the darkened path, and straight out of the forest.
 Somewhere along the way, it starts to rain, but you pay no mind to the weather and let the cold rain soak you.
 You only stop running when your legs give out and your lungs are burning.
 Your body drops to the ground as you sob for your fallen friends…

 You wake up in your bed in the morning with dry clothes, no memory of how you got there, and an aching in your chest.
 ‘Maybe it was just a dream,’ you think as you sit at the end of your bed, looking blankly at your wall.
 Images of the night flash through your mind and make your blood run cold.
 It couldn’t have been real, right?
 You send a text to each of the boys like you normally would when you woke up.

 Y/N: You’d never believe the crazy dream I had last night.
-Text me when you can!”
+Text me when you can!

 A knock sounds on your bedroom door as you set your phone aside.
 You mother pops her head in and looks at with worry.
 You furrow your eyebrows and frown at the look she gives you, walking over to her.